TommySharks/TextboxTesterTool/README.md

 Extensible Add-On for Kristal that quickly lets you simulate what custom dialogue boxes would look like rendered in-game.

-Save time on projects by avoiding needing to recompile your large project over and over to get your text boxes looking as desired in-game.
+Save time on projects by avoiding needing to rerun your large project over and over to get your text boxes looking as desired in-game.
 # Features

 ## Key Features